textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 ### Headers, labels, and paths

-Most types of interface strings are summarized below.
+Most types of interface strings are demonstrated below.
 An explanation of why and how the rules were derived follows the examples.

 Capitalized single words
 : Normal